 Ans:

-The variable valve lift system adjusts the lift (height) of the intake and exhaust valves to optimize airflow into and out of the combustion chamber, improving volumetric efficiency, torque output, and fuel efficiency across different engine operating conditions.
+The variable valve lift system adjusts the height of the intake and exhaust valves to improve combustion chamber airflow into and out of the chamber.
+This optimization improves volumetric efficiency by allowing the engine to breathe better.
+As a result, the engine can achieve higher torque output and better fuel efficiency.
+This system adapts to different engine operating conditions, ensuring optimal performance across various speeds and loads.

 39. What are the main factors affecting engine efficiency in IC engines?